 1. Introduction

 Amyotrophic lateral sclerosis (ALS), also known as motor neurone disease (MND), is a progressive neurodegenerative disease of motor neurones.
 It is typically a disease of late adulthood, with onset peaking between 50-75 years of age, and in most cases it has a rapidly progressive course with average survival after diagnosis of only around 3 to 5 years [1–3].
 Around 5% of ALS cases appear to be familial, exhibiting an autosomal dominant pattern of inheritance [4,5].
 There is, however, a significant degree of incomplete penetrance among such families [6].
 While this in itself is not unusual for an inherited late-onset condition, the issue of penetrance is further compounded by the phenotypic spectrum of conditions associated with inherited ALS-causing mutations.
 In particular, some 5-15% of ALS patients also receive a diagnosis of frontotemporal dementia (FTD) and up to 50% of patients experience FTD-like symptoms of some kind [7].
 FTD is the third most common type of dementia after Alzheimer disease and Lewy body dementia [8].
 Frontal and temporal lobe atrophy leads to a cognitive-behavioural phenotype of disinhibition, apathy, personality change and language disturbance.
 Around 12.5% of FTD patients also have ALS and up to 40% have at least some features of the condition [9].
 Similar to ALS, at least 10% of FTD cases exhibit autosomal dominant inheritance and up to 40% of cases exhibit some degree of family history.
-It is now recognised that ALS and FTD are at two ends of a disease spectrum, with mutations in many of the same shared genes giving rise to both conditions and with variable presentations arising, even within a single family [10].[11,12][13][14][15,16]
+It is now recognised that ALS and FTD are at two ends of a disease spectrum, with mutations in many of the same shared genes giving rise to both conditions and with variable presentations arising, even within a single family [10].

+Despite the clinical phenotypes of ALS and FTD being markedly different from each other, both conditions share key features at the pathological level, including in most ALS cases and in many FTD cases a characteristic cellular pattern of TDP-43 proteinopathy [11,12].
+In addition, evidence points in both cases towards a role for the pathological spread of disease through the central nervous system (CNS) [13].
+In ALS, this propagation of pathology has been shown to occur, in a somewhat prion-like manner, by both contiguous cell-to-cell spread and by network spread along synaptic pathways, with such spread corresponding to the progression from focal to more generalised clinical signs and symptoms [14].
+In FTD, there is also evidence of similar pathological spread within the brain [15,16].
+Thus, the predominant clinical presentation of any given patient within the ALS/FTD spectrum is likely to reflect the initial brain or spinal cord region affected, with clinical progression being linked to the subsequent pathological spread of the required conditions for neurodegeneration within the CNS.